 You are choosing one of the two based on what you do right now.
 Just remember, when you do what successful people do, you get similar results.”

-Apparently, a lot of the “pushing” to upgrade uses this type of language.
+Apparently, a lot of the “pushing” to upgrade used this type of language.

 The Costa Rica Intensive ($500.00)

-This training promises to “take you to the 7-figure level” and costs $500 one time charge.
+This training promised to “take you to the 7-figure level” and cost $500 one time charge.

-13 people gather for a mastermind session in Costa Rica to basically show you how to promote Empower Network to others.
+13 people gathered for a mastermind session in Costa Rica to basically show you how to promote Empower Network to others.

 $15K Month Formula ($1000)

-Then for $1000 one time charge you get some overpriced training that should help you succeed online.
+Then for $1000 one time charge you got some overpriced training that should help you succeed online.

-The training shows you strategies you can use to get traffic, like using Facebook which ironically has blacklisted the domain.
-This means Facebook sees any EN link as spam and protects users from viewing the site.
+The training showed you strategies you could use to get traffic, like using Facebook which ironically had blacklisted the domain.
+This meant that Facebook saw any EN link as spam and protected users from viewing the site.

-Other training is also irrelevant or of little value and can be found elsewhere online for much, much cheaper.
+Other training was also irrelevant or of little value and could be found elsewhere online for much, much cheaper.

 Costa Rica Masters ($3500)

-Then there’s the course you pay $3500 for.
-There are people that are buying into these overpriced courses that have little value when they could be building a solid business for themselves with much superior training that costs only a fraction of what EN charges.
+Then there was the course you had to pay $3500 for.
+There are people that were buying into these overpriced courses that had little value when they could be building a solid business for themselves with much superior training that cost only a fraction of what EN charged.

 The Empower Network Compensation Plan

-The EN compensation plan is confusing.
-From what I could understand is that you get paid 100% on your referrals so you should get $25 when you sign up someone on the Viral Blogging System.
+The EN compensation plan was confusing.
+From what I could understand is that you get paid 100% on your referrals so you should get $25 when you signed up someone on the Viral Blogging System.

-For you to get compensated for the upgrades, you’d have to have to upgrade yourself.
+For you to get compensated for the upgrades, you had to upgrade yourself.
 So say for example, you were at the $25/month level and you referred someone who ended up getting the $500 Costa Rica Intensive, you would not get the commission.
 One of your uplines who already brought this course would get the $500 commission.

-Your hard work, someone else gets paid.
-This is just a ploy to get you to upgrade and spend more and more money.
+Your hard work, someone else got paid.
+This was just a ploy to get you to upgrade and spend more and more money.

-There aren’t a lot of pros to speak of when it comes to the Empower Network as you can probably tell from the review.
-However there are quite a bit of cons (reasons why you should just stay away).
+There weren’t a lot of pros to speak of when it came to the Empower Network as you can probably tell from this review.
+However there were quite a bit of cons (reasons why you should just stay away).

-- Access to a network of people who want to make money online (if you’re familiar with niche marketing then you know why this is a pro).
+- Access to a network of people who wanted to make money online (if you’re familiar with niche marketing then you know why this is a pro).

-- Paying $25/month for something that you can get freely elsewhere on the internet
+- Paying $25/month for something that you can got freely elsewhere on the internet

 - Paying $20/month just to get paid